discretize/discretize-guides/builds/guardian/seraph-firebrand/index.md

         }
       }
     title: Seraph
-    note: '**This is the standard build variant.
-It provides higher damage then the Celestial build in fractals whilst still providing more than enough support for most groups.** This setup currently overcaps <Condition name="Burning"/> duration.
-If you want to optimise for 100%, swap one Accessory to Celestial and use <Item id="92505"/>'
+    note: "**This is the standard build variant.
+It provides higher damage then the Celestial build in fractals whilst still providing more than enough support for most groups.**"
   - title: Celestial
     gear: |-
       {